Great White Shark Conservation

 About the Project

-This project is an operation dedicated to preserving this fantastic predator and its environment and helping in vital great white shark conservation.
-It also serves to educate people on why it is essential to conserve this species.
-The project works with students, eco-tourists, conservation organisations and marine resource users to gather data on the sharks, helping to correct negative misconceptions about them and stop the needless slaughter of over 100 million sharks annually.
+This project is an operation dedicated to preserving diverse shark populations and their environment and helping in vital great white shark conservation.
+It also serves to educate people on why it is essential to conserve shark species.
+The project works with students, eco-tourists, conservation organisations and marine resource users to gather data on sharks, helping to correct negative misconceptions about them and stop the needless slaughter of over 100 million sharks annually.

 Unsustainable fishing practices, dorsal fin poaching, and environmental degradation compounded by relatively slow breeding cycles are all factors contributing to the potential demise of these amazing creatures.

 South Africa has long been known for its abundance of Great White Sharks, making it a prime area to observe these magnificent creatures in their natural habitat.
-The Great White Shark Project is a commercial operation, dedicated to educating and preserving the world’s greatest predator and its environment.
-The project works with eco-tourists, conservation organizations and marine resource users (subsistence fishermen, sport divers and dive operators) to gather data on Great White Sharks and help correct negative misconceptions about this species.
+The Great White Shark Project is a commercial operation, dedicated to educating and preserving the world’s greatest predators and their environment.
+The project works with eco-tourists, conservation organizations and marine resource users (subsistence fishermen, sport divers and dive operators) to gather data on not only great white sharks but bronze whaler sharks, seven-gill cow sharks and more, helping correct negative misconceptions.

-For cage-dives, a specially-designed, secure, five-man steel cage is used, which floats on the water's surface, with divers no more than 1m below the surface.
-Volunteers are taught how to get in and out of the cage and how to remain secure and safe in the cage.
-Cage-divers are responsible for recording observations on the Great Whites, including sex, size, markings and behaviour.
+For cage dives, a specially designed, secure, six-man steel cage is used, which floats on the water's surface, with divers no more than 1m below the surface.
+Volunteers are taught how to get in and out of the cage and how to remain secure and safe while diving.
+Cage divers are responsible for recording observations on great whites and other species, including sex, size, markings and behaviour.
 Diving takes place on a rotational basis.

 Prior to Arrival

-Holders of UK, most other EU counties, Australian, Canadian and USA passports do not require a Visa for South Africa.
-Upon entry you will be issued with a 3- month permit (at no cost).
-Make sure the correct date and length of stay in the country is entered onto your visa when at immigration.
-If you are travelling from Albania, Belarus, Bulgaria, Cyprus, Croatia, Hungary, Poland, Russian Federation, Romania, Slovakia, Slovenia, Algeria, Angola, Comoros, China, Egypt, Guinea, Ivory Coast, Kenya, Mexico, Madagascar, Morocco, Mozambique, Paraguay, Rwanda, Tanzania, Thailand, Tunisia or Vietnam, you will require a Visa and should consult your South African embassy.
+Holders of UK, most other EU countries, Australian, Canadian and USA passports do not require a Visa for South Africa.
+Upon entry, you will be issued with a 3-month permit (at no cost).
+Make sure the correct date and length of stay in the country are entered for your visa when at immigration.
+If you are travelling from Albania, Belarus, Bulgaria, Cyprus, Croatia, Hungary, Poland, Russian Federation, Romania, Slovakia, Slovenia, Algeria, Angola, Comoros, China, Egypt, Guinea, Ivory Coast, Kenya, Mexico, Madagascar, Morocco, Mozambique, Paraguay, Rwanda, Tanzania, Thailand, Tunisia or Vietnam, you will require a Tourist Visa and should consult your South African embassy.

 Typical day